 Most faculty are involved in externally funded research.
 Many research opportunities exist for students in each of the specialty areas - Environmental, Geotechnical, Structural and Transportation Engineering.

-CEE faculty and facilities are located at the UMass Lowell North Campus in the Pasteur, Southwick, Falmouth and Engineering buildings.
+CEE faculty and facilities are located at the UMass Lowell North Campus in the Dandeneau, Southwick, Falmouth and Engineering buildings.
 The Department houses the Geotechnical Research Laboratory, Structural, Soils and Environmental Laboratories and collaborates with other Centers and Departments at the university on a variety of interdisciplinary research areas.